kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 ```

 ## Forward Pass
-Then, we start one step of training to check what happens under the hood when
+We trigger a single step of training and take a look at what happens under the hood.
-multiple nodes/GPUs are used.
-For the forward pass:
 ```python
 with tf.GradientTape() as t:
   y = dense(x)
   loss = tf.reduce_sum(y)
   print("Loss", loss)
   print("Weights", dense.get_weights())
 ```
-If we run it with horovodrun -np 2, we are using 2 nodes/GPUs to train.
+Suppose we execute the script with `horovodrun -np 2 python demo.py`, meaning
+two nodes/GPUs are used.
+The outputs are below and as expected, the parameters
-Apparently, the weights are correctly initialzed for the two ranks and they
+are initialized differently on the two nodes and we get two different loss
-compute different loss values.
-For the forward, no communication is needed.
+values.
+For the forward pass, no communication is needed.
 ```
 [1,0]:Loss
 [1,0]:tf.Tensor(26.431675, shape=(), dtype=float32)